-Living under two roofs instead of one will obviously be more expensive, but once you know how much money you’ve got coming in and where it needs to go, you can make a plan.
-By taking the time to sit down and work out your budget, you can make the necessary changes to build yourself a better financial future.
+Living under two roofs instead of one will be more expensive, but once you know how much money you’ve got coming in and where it needs to go, you can make a plan.
+By sitting down and working out your budget, you can make the necessary changes to build a better financial future.
 You will also know for a fact, what your financial position will be after separation so that you are not in the dark.

 What if my income doesn’t cover my expenses?

-If your income is less than your expenses, you might need to reassess your current lifestyle and tighten the budget.
+If your income exceeds your expenses, you might need to reassess your current lifestyle and tighten the budget.